rkuma183/wilsonmar.github.io/_posts/2016-09-15-ansible-mac-osx-setup.md

    rm -rf *.* /s
    </pre>

+## Ansible Tower

+<a target="_blank" href="https://www.ansible.com/awx-project-faq">Ansible Tower</a>
+is a hub for automation tasks.
+It is a commercial product supported by Red Hat, Inc. but open sourced as AWX in September 2017 at <a target="_blank" href="https://github.com/ansible/awx">https://github.com/ansible/awx</a>.

+An open source alternative to Tower is Semaphore, written in Go.

 ## Others like this

 The script described here was based on reviews of other similar "Mac booststrap" scripts: